guyroutledge/atozcss/_posts/2014-07-07-nth-child-and-nth-of-type-pseudo-classes.md

 The syntax is quite different to most other aspects of CSS and can be a bit tricky to get your head around to begin with.

-In this episode we'll look at the various ways of using `:nth-child`, the slightly more flexible `:nth-of-type` selector as well as their counterparts selectors `:nth-last-child` and `:nth-last-of-type`.
+In this episode we'll look at

+* the various ways of using `:nth-child`,
+* the slightly more flexible `:nth-of-type` selector
+* and their counterparts selectors `:nth-last-child` and `:nth-last-of-type`.

 ## `:nth-child`